HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

   frequency, and formatter coverage trends from CI artifacts.
 - Publish the first modularisation PRs for `src/core/` and related helpers, pairing them with updated docs and examples.
+- Extract a dependency-injected runtime builder from `main.py`, publish dedicated CLIs for ingestion versus live trading, and capture shutdown hooks plus rollback procedures in the docs.
+- Triage every failing check in `system_validation_report.json`, produce tracked remediation tickets with owners, and record acceptance tests for each fix.
+- Ship onboarding updates – refresh `README.md`, architecture notes, and operator runbooks so the runtime builder, regression programme, and validation plan are easy to adopt by the broader team.
+- Partner with compliance/operations to define a lightweight review workflow for safety/risk configuration changes and sketch the observability additions required for FIX adapters and the Phase 3 orchestrator.

 ### 90-day considerations (Later)
 - Replace the formatter allowlist guard with repo-wide `ruff format` enforcement in CI